mccraigmccraig/parenjin/README.md

-# clopp
+# parenjin

 [![Build Status](https://travis-ci.org/mccraigmccraig/parenjin.png?branch=master)](https://travis-ci.org/mccraigmccraig/parenjin)

-Parameterisable application Enjins in clojure
+Parameterisable application Enjins for Compojure

+The idea is that application function can be decomposed into Enjins, and the Enjins can be assembled together from a datastructure description.

+Enjins and Applications are lightweight objects, and can reasonably be constructed on every request

 Each Enjin presents a uniform interface defined in terms of jobs, services and webservices, which are all just functions

-An Application consists of many Enjins

-An Enjin has
+An Application has many Enjins, and an Enjin has

-* a model : EnjinModel
+* a model : EnjinModel : the model determines which other attributes are required
 * some parameters
-* some connectors
+* some connectors : to connect to datasources
-* some enjin dependencies
+* some Enjin dependencies : other Enjins it needs
-* some jobs : long running, but eventually terminating, jobs
+* some jobs : long running, but eventually terminating, tasks
 * some services : non-terminating services
-* some webservices : functions which return a list of compojure routes exposing the data in the Dataset
+* some webservices : functions which return a list of compojure routes exposing the data in the Enjin

 An EnjinModel defines :

 * the parameters an Enjin requires
 * the connectors an Enjin requires
 * the dependent Enjins an Enjin requires
-* the jobs
+* the jobs : functions of a single (Enjin) parameter
-* the services
+* the services : functions of a single (Enjin) parameter
-* the webservices
+* the webservices : functions of a single (Enjin) parameter which return Compojure routes

 A DSL is provided to create EnjinModels